Through The Fibro Fog

 Do you have to use fresh fruit to make a cherry mocktail?

-You can use either fresh or frozen fruit to make mocktails, but it is best to allow frozen fruit to thaw before use.
+You can use either fresh or frozen fruit to make cherry mocktails, but it's best to allow frozen fruit to thaw before use.

 What can be used instead of a muddler?

-A sturdy wooden spoon is a good substitute for a muddler when making cocktails and mocktails.
+A sturdy wooden spoon is a good substitute for a muddler when making mocktails.

 Can you use tart cherry juice to make a mocktail?

-Tart cherry juice and sweet cherries can both be used to make a mocktail.
+Tart cherry juice and fresh sweet cherries can both be used to make a mocktail.

-cherry mocktail in two glasses next to cherries and thyme sprigs.
+cherry mocktail in a glass next to a bowl of cherries and a yellow flower.

-Whether it's for your summer parties or holiday celebrations, find lots of inspiration for non-alcoholic drinks on my mocktails page, including my cantaloupe mocktail, my fun passion fruit mocktail and cranberry mocktail.
+Whether it's for summer parties or holiday celebrations, find lots of inspiration on my mocktails page, including my cantaloupe mocktail, passion fruit mocktail and cranberry juice mocktail.
 Some recent recipes:

 • honey mocktail in two glasses next to yellow flowers and a honey dipper.